adrelanos/vbox-disable-timesync/README.md

 # Disables VirtualBox guest addition's time synchronization feature #

+When VirtualBox guest additions are installed in a VirtualBox Virtual Machine (VM), VirtualBox will set the VM's time to the host's time.
+In most cases, this is a useful feature, but not in context of anonymity/privacy, where the VM's clock is supposed to differ from the host's clock.

-Because it would interfere with other network time synchronization mechanisms, such as sdwdate or bootclockrandomization.
+VirtualBox's feature would interfere with other network time synchronization mechanisms, such as sdwdate or bootclockrandomization.

+This package contains an init script, that disables this VirtualBox feature.

 (This package description has been [automatically](https://github.com/Whonix/whonix-developer-meta-files/blob/master/debug-steps/packaging-helper-script) extracted and mirrored from `debian/control`.)